Our research, programming and partnerships

 We have a collection of around 40,000 objects including library and archives.
 The collection is mainly everyday domestic objects dating from 1600 to the present day.

 One of our flagship collecting programmes is Documenting Homes which has been running since 2007.
-Through Documenting Homes we have collected contemporary stories of home, through photographs, questionnaires and oral testimony.
+Through Documenting Homes we collect contemporary stories of home, through photographs, questionnaires and oral testimony.

 Our collecting development policy will expand to cover collections that represent a broader cultural story of home.